jetyfr/hadoop-hbase-sandbox/README.md

-# hadoop-sandbox
+# Hadoop Cluster

-sandbox project for diginamic classes on hadoop
+sandbox project deploying a hadoop cluster with docker (fully distributed mode with zookeeper and hbase), the spring boot application can be used to interact with the cluster.

 ## Prerequisites